tinybirdco/demo-cdc-users-airline/readme_airport.md

 1. Ensure the Source Database exists.
 2. Ensure the required Tables are created.
-4. Create the appropriate Postgres or MySQL Debezium-based Connector in Confluent Cloud.
+4. Create the appropriate MySQL Debezium-based Connector in Confluent Cloud.
 5. The Confluent Connector will create the Kafka Topic, snapshot the initial table state, and prepare to replicate changes.
 6. Ensure that Tinybird has a Confluent connection to your Confluent Cloud cluster.
 7. Ingest the Topic into a 'raw' Tinybird Confluent Datasource containing all the table change events.